Recording of a Roman woman singing in ancient Latin

 On August 31, 1964, a seance was held in which several people from the Roman Empire come through, wishing to speak in their own language.
 Our research today has determined facts about the spirits who came through that could not be known to Flint or to the sitters in the seance at the time.
 They were not even known, apparently, to Mickey, Flint's control on the other side.
-You can hear the recording of the speakers and a Roman woman singing by clicking on one of the sound bars that follow this explanation.
+A link to the full seance is at the end of this page.

-A speaker comes through who identifies himself as "Lucius" and says he had been a member of the Imperial Army, the army of the Roman Empire.
+The first speaker speaks briefly in English to introduce himself.
+He identifies himself as "Lucius" and says he had been a member of the Imperial Army, the army of the Roman Empire.
 He says that he was also known as (phonetically) "Lu-quil-us."
 He says he was "garrisoned" in "this country" for some time, and mentions a location Stewart Young, a listener to the tapes from South Africa, identified as "Verulamium," the third largest Roman settlement in England.
-At the time of the seance, the town was called Saint Albans, so the sitters would have had no knowledge of the Roman Verulamium.
+At the time of the seance, the town was called St. Albans, so the sitters would have had no knowledge of the Roman Verulamium.